alexhaydock/pinewall/README.md

 A core goal of Pinewall is to provide the ability to produce byte-for-byte reproducible images.
 Many of the architectural choices of the project are built around this goal.

-Currently, Pinewall builds _should_ be byte-for-byte reproducible across short windows of time.
-However, once Alpine packages update upstream, new builds are likely to carry new package versions and their hashes will change.

-I am considering building lockfile support for `apko`'s minirootfs build capability - an effort which would be tracked upstream as chainguard-dev/apko#2085.
+Currently, Pinewall builds _should_ be byte-for-byte reproducible, especially since I'm now making use of the extended lockfile support in my downstream `apko` fork, but there might still be some rough edges especially around the config package overlay.
+If you're trying to work on reproducible builds based on the code here and hitting some issues please do open a GitHub issue and let me know.

 ### SBOM & vulnerability management
 > [!IMPORTANT]